orionrobots/orionrobots.github.io/_posts/2023-01-28-circuitpython-ulab-arrays-and-data-transmission-size.md

 ## Base64 encoding

-Numpy (or ulab) arrays can be converted to and from a binary bytes representation - this is going to be the array header data plus the raw array buffer.
+Numpy (or ulab) arrays can be converted to and from a binary bytes representation.
+This representation is going to be the array header data plus the raw array buffer.
 The bytes representation is efficient.

 Base64 encodes this back into string data, effectively using 64 printable characters.
 These are the lowercase letters, uppercase letter, numbers 0-9 and the '+' and '/' characters.

 ## Comparing their code

 Lets see the code to check both types.
 I am doing this in a CircuitPython REPL via serial.

 We start with some imports:
 ```python